brynportella/210607-FeederProgram/in-class-exercises/day-4/exercise.md

 # Foo Bar

-You have to print the numbers from 1 to 100 in new line.
+You have to print the numbers from 1 to 100.

 But for every multiple of 5 print "Foo".

 For every multiple of 3 print "Bar".